 - Organic Yellow Onions

-- Organic Sugar Pie Pumpkins (I roast several of these at a time [you can also cook them in the Instant Pot] and then scoop out the flesh and puree them in the food processor – this is much cheaper and tastier than canned pumpkin puree)
+- Organic Sugar Pie Pumpkins (I roast several of these at a time [you can also cook them in the Instant Pot] and then scoop out the flesh and puree them in the food processor before freezing the puree in a silicon muffin pan)

 - Organic Juice-Grade Apples (these are a seasonal item sold at a discount due to some “problem,” eg. size, appearance, etc., but are fine for eating – we also use them to make dried apples and applesauce)